+Customer Satisfaction Score (CSAT) surveys measure whether you have satisfied customers or not.
 If you’re not familiar, CSAT is a metric used to measure the degree to which a customer is happy with a product, service, or experience.

 CSAT is assessed by asking customers: “How would you rate your overall satisfaction” with your company and its products, services, and interactions.

-A five-point scale is most commonly used, with options very unsatisfied, unsatisfied, neutral, satisfied, and very satisfied.
+A five-point scale is most commonly used, with options very unsatisfied, neutral, satisfied, and very satisfied.
 Translate each response into a number from 1 to 5, and your CSAT score can be easily calculated.